aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Weapon durability

 As other objects, weapons have HP and can be broken, either by misuse, bad dice luck or abilities similar to "sunder".
-When a weapon's HP reaches 0, it is broken and cannot be used until repaired (more precisely it can be used, but counts as Unarmed:Strike).
+When a weapon's HP reaches 0, it is broken and cannot be used until repaired (more precisely it can be used, but counts as "Unarmed: Strike").

 ___
 ### Ranged Weapons, collateral and melee